American Express Centurion Lounges are second-to-none in the United States. Their decor, seating, food and drink offerings put others to shame.

 It remains to be seen whether these additions and expansions can keep pace with the growing popularity of Centurion lounges and Amex’s premium credit cards.
 “Premium card members tell us lounge access is the number-one benefit of membership,” McKay said.

-You can only get into Centurion lounges with the American Express Platinum or Centurion cards.
+You can only get into Centurion lounges with the Platinum Card from American Express or Centurion cards.
 And we love the American Express Platinum because it offers the richest set of travel perks in the world of miles and points.
 Beyond Centurion lounges, you get a free Priority Pass membership, granting access to more than 1,000 lounges worldwide.
 You can also get into some other lounges like Minneapolis-St. Paul (MSP)’s wonderful Escape Lounge.

 There’s also $200 in annual airline credits, $200 for Uber rides each year, $100 off at Saks Fifth Avenue each year, free Global Entry or TSA PreCheck, instant hotel status and more.
 The list goes on.